Autism Spectrum Disorder

 According to the American Psychiatric Association, “Autism spectrum disorder (ASD) is a complex developmental condition involving persistent challenges with social communication, restricted interests, and repetitive behavior.”

-In Canada, the National Autism Spectrum Disorder Surveillance System (NASS) 2018 Report revealed that among children and youth 5–17 years old across seven provinces and territory, the combined prevalence of ASD for the year 2015 is 1 in 66 (15.2 per 1,000).
+In Canada, the National Autism Spectrum Disorder Surveillance System (NASS) 2018 Report revealed that among children and youth 5–17 years old across seven provinces and territories, the combined prevalence of ASD for the year 2015 is 1 in 66 (15.2 per 1,000).

 Previously categorised under the term Pervasive Developmental Disorders, the category now known as Autism Spectrum Disorder also includes Asperger’s Syndrome, as well as Rett’s Disorder, and Pervasive Developmental Disorder Not Otherwise Specified.

-Fortunately for many Canadian families living with autism, this disorder receives relatively wide-ranging support.
 In British Columbia, a number of organizations are available for peer and familial support, including Autism BC.
 The BC government provides Autism Support Specialists and Autism Funding that covers a range of support and therapeutic services.

 Autism Canada is another organization that provides a lot of support and resources for its members.